random-things/ai-collabs/README.md

 5. **Collaborative Iteration**: When I find issues with the theoretical basis during implementation, I discuss it with multiple LLMs to try to find ways to fix or mitigate flaws
 6. **Collaborative Implementation**: Finally, we write a Go implementation.
 This stage focuses on:
    - Performance benchmarking
+7. (Rarely) **Collaborative Tuning**: If I'm convinced that substantial performance gains can be realized by moving some portion of the logic to Rust, we do that using CGO.

 ## Notes